Jbwasse2/dotfiles/scripts/README.md

 ### Quality of Life

+getWeather - Gets the weather.
+Automatically gets your city by through wifi connection information.
+Use -v flag to get weather for today and next few days, use -i just to get weather right now in fahrenheit.

 connectToWifi - Interactive way to connect to the wifi

 printIRL - send a file to the printer through the terminal.
 Input should be file to print